Top 5 Tips to Help Manage Incontinence While Traveling

 Tip #1: Pack Necessary Supplies

 It’s very important to ensure you have everything you need to ensure you stay leak-free and comfortable.
 Make sure you pack more than enough supplies; have more than what you think you’ll need.
-It’s also a good idea to bring a small
+It’s also a good idea to bring a small bag or pouch with you to carry extra supplies for when you’re out exploring.

 If you’re travelling to a warm destination and you know you’ll be spending time in the ocean or a pool, remember to pack a swim diaper or underwear.
 With both disposable and washable options available, a well-fitting swim product will ensure you can enjoy swimming worry-free.